Parallel (2018 film): Plot

-The next morning Devin has seemingly disappeared in search of his father.
-Leena asks Noel and he dismisses it as typical Devin and says he will come back in couple of weeks.
-Later Leena sees Noel disposes of Devin's phone in the trash and Leena recovers it and uses it to track Devin's movements to a lakeside cabin.
-There Devin tells her that Noel told him that Seth has launched a lawsuit for patents against them so he has to leave the country until the lawsuit is over.
-Devin has no recollection of sleeping with Leena and Leena realises that Noel has killed the real Devin.
-Noel has imported a new Devin from an alternate universe and left him at the cabin while he figures out how to reintroduce him into the group.
-Leena leaves the new Devin with the original Devin's phone.
+Devin and Leena sleep together before Devin disappears, apparently in search of his father.
+Noel tells Leena it is typical Devin and he will be back in a few weeks.
+Leena sees Noel put Devin's phone in the trash.
+She recovers it and tracks Devin to a lakeside cabin.
+He says Noel told him to hide until a lawsuit Seth has launched is over.
+As he has no recollection of sleeping with Leena, she realises Noel has killed the original Devin and imported an alt.
+She leaves him with Devin's phone.